The German Shepherd depicted above is not the dog in question and is for reference only.

-A man from the Penn area of Wolverhampton has been handed an interim injunction order following a string of dog attacks.
-The order, which was granted by Wolverhampton Combined Court on Friday 2 July, places numerous conditions on the man, which if broken could result in him being arrested.
+A Wolverhampton man has been handed an injunction order following a string of dog attacks.
+The order, which was granted by Wolverhampton County Court on Wednesday 15 December 2021, places numerous conditions on Karam Singh, who is aged 52 and lives on Penn Road, which if broken could result in him being arrested.

-Wolverhampton Homes’ Anti-social Behaviour (ASB) team was first alerted to the problem on 30 March 2021, after the man’s dog, a large German Shepherd, attacked another dog in Muchall Park off Manor Road in Penn.
+Our Anti-social Behaviour (ASB) team was first alerted to the problem on 30 March 2021, after Mr. Singh’s dog, a large German Shepherd, attacked another dog in Muchall Park off Manor Road in Penn.
 The other dog was not killed but suffered serious injuries, resulting in hundreds of pounds in vet fees.

-During a Partner Agency Tasking meeting in April, attended by West Midlands Police and other support and enforcement agencies, the ASB team learned of three previous attacks by the same dog, dating back to October 2018.
-In these cases, it was reported that the dog owner was also verbally abusive to members of the public.
+During a Partner Agency Tasking meeting in April 2021, attended by West Midlands Police and other support and enforcement agencies, the ASB team learned of three previous attacks by the same dog, dating back to October 2018.
+In these cases, it was alleged that Mr. Singh was also verbally abusive to members of the public.

 Due to the nature of the incidents and the fact no people were harmed in any of the attacks, the police were unable to pursue prosecution under the Dangerous Dogs Act.
 However, concerned for the public and unwilling to leave any further attacks to chance, the ASB team gathered intelligence during April and May to support an anti-social behaviour injunction.

-The injunction order requires the man, who is in his 50’s and well known in the Penn area, to ensure:
+The order requires Mr. Singh, who is well known in the Penn area, to ensure: